 Genetic Screening Before Pregnancy

 The amount of testing available before and during pregnancy can be confusing and overwhelming.
 Family history is still the best first step, but some testing may make sense even with no known health problems in the family.
-Use our DNA Navigators to learn your personalized risk and what screening is right for you.
+Use our Family Screens to learn your personalized risk and what screening is right for you.

 Carrier Testing for Childhood Conditions

 Sometimes mom and dad are healthy, but each passes a non-working gene to their child to cause a genetic disease.
 The parents are called carriers because they are healthy, but have one working and one non-working copy of the gene.
 Parents won’t know they are carriers without special DNA testing.

 Choices for testing

 There are many different versions of carrier tests.
 Some labs offer tests that screen for just those conditions recommended by medical societies like the American College of Obstetricians and Gynecologists (ACOG).
 Others offer carrier tests that screen for >250 diseases.
 It is also possible to order tests for just one condition if the parents know about a genetic disease in the family.